 The National Roofing Contractors Association defines a low-slope roof as having a slope of 3-in-12 or less.
 Any sheet of material used to cover a flat or low-pitched roof is usually known as a membrane and the primary purpose of these membranes is to waterproof the roof area.
-Materials that cover flat roofs typically allow the water to run off from a slight inclination or camber into a gutter system.
+Materials that cover flat or low slope roofs after installation in Houston, typically allow the water to run off from a slight inclination or camber into a gutter system.
 Water from some flat roofs such as on garden sheds sometimes flows freely off the edge of a roof, though gutter systems are of advantage in keeping both walls and foundations dry.
 Gutters on smaller roofs often lead water directly onto the ground, or better, into a specially made soakaway.
 Gutters on larger roofs usually lead water into the rainwater drainage system of any built up area.
 Occasionally, however, flat roofs are designed to collect water in a pool, usually for aesthetic purposes, or for rainwater buffering.

 A main reason for failure of these traditional roofs is ignorance or lack of maintenance where people or events cause the gravel to be moved or removed from the roof membrane, commonly called a built-up roof, thus exposing it to weather and sun.
 Cracking and blistering occurs and eventually water gets in.